Jennings Creek Wildfire scorches 3,000 acres in NY, NJ

-PASSAIC COUNTY, New Jersey (WABC) -- The fight continues against a raging wildfire that sparked in New Jersey on Saturday, and then spread into New York.
+PASSAIC COUNTY, New Jersey (WABC) -- Fire crews are continuing to fight a blaze in New York and New Jersey on Monday that killed a parks employee and postponed Veterans Day plans.

 The Jennings Creek Wildfire has scorched more than 3,000 acres so far.